Journal Writing Examples and Activities—

 - Dream Journal: If students remember their dreams and are interested in learning more about their significance, encourage them to keep dream journals!
 A dream journal is a fun way to explore what goes on in the brain during sleep.

 - School Journal: A school journal is a fun way for students to keep track of what they’ve learned throughout the year—and also multitasks as a fantastic organizational tool!
 Have students track their questions, assignments, interesting things they’ve learned, and notes about their own thoughts and reflections throughout the year.
+A school journal can help some students keep a to-do list to stay on track of assignments.

 - Collection Journal: A collection journal is a fun way to keep track of things that you find interesting or memorable, such as favorite quotes, song lyrics, or thought-provoking ideas.
 Use a collection journal to remember things you love and ideas you’d like to explore further.